kubeovn/docs/docs/guide/setup-options.en.md

 ```

 Centralized gateway default installation under the primary-backup mode, more gateway-related content please refer to [Config Subnet](./subnet.en.md).

+The spec field `enableEcmp` has been added to the subnet crd definition since Kube-OVN v1.12.0 to migrate the ECMP switch to the subnet level.
+You can set whether to enable ECMP mode based on different subnets.
+The `enable-ecmp` parameter in the `kube-ovn-controller` deployment is no longer used.
+After the previous version is upgraded to v1.12.0, the subnet switch will automatically inherit the value of the original global switch parameter.

 ## Kubevirt VM Fixed Address Settings